xsdk-project/ATPESC2018HandsOnLessons/_lessons/mfem_convergence/lesson.md

 {% include qanda
     question='What convergence rate will you expect in L2 and H1 for a given basis order _p_?' answer='For a smooth exact solution, the convergence rate in energy norm (H1) is _p_.
-    Using the so-called Nitsches Trick, one can prove that we pick an additional order in L2, so the convergence rate there is _p+1_' %}
+    Using the so-called _Nitsche Trick_, one can prove that we pick an additional order in L2, so the convergence rate there is _p+1_' %}

 ---